getodk/docs/src/central-submissions.rst

 | Rejected   | User        | Can be assigned by project staff to reject a submission                           |
 +------------+-------------+-----------------------------------------------------------------------------------+

 The ``Received`` and ``Edited`` states are automatically set by Central any time a submission is uploaded or edited.
 The other states are assigned by project staff.
-Review states have suggested meanings, but *they do not do anything by themselves*.
-You are free to use these states however you'd like.
+We suggest some meanings for these states above, but they don't cause anything to happen automatically.
+For example, rejected submissions will still be included in your data exports unless you filter them out yourself.
+So, you are free to use these states however you'd like.

 Once submissions have been reviewed, the submission table download and the OData connection both allow submissions to be filtered by review state.
 This lets you, for example, download only all the approved submissions.